Kivylius/hotlinker/README.md

 # 🔌 hotlinker

 This is a starting repo to create plugins for the webdeck web app.
 Everything is set up in this template to get started.
-Press the `Use this Template` to create a new plugin.
+Press the `Use this Template` to create a new plugin

 ## Usage